zhc940702/DSGPred/README.md

 #### 	4. IC50

-​		ic_170drug_580cell.pkl:IC50 data for 170 drugs and 580 cell lines, as a feature of drugs and cell lines
+​		ic_170drug_580cell.pkl: IC50 data for 170 drugs and 580 cell lines, as a feature of drugs and cell lines

-​		samples_82833.pkl:benchmark dataset, association data between drugs and cell lines.
+​		samples_82833.pkl: benchmark dataset, association data between drugs and cell lines.

 #### 	5. drug_graph.npy